I'll Try Something New (song)

 "I'll Try Something New" is a song written by Smokey Robinson and originally released in 1962 by The Miracles on Motown Records' Tamla subsidiary label.
 Their version was a Billboard Top 40 hit, peaking at #39, and just missed the Top 10 of its R&B chart, peaking at #11.
 The song was released later as a joint single by Diana Ross & the Supremes and The Temptations, also becoming a charting version on the Billboard 100 pop singles chart, peaking for two weeks in April 1969 at number 25.

-Background

-Song information

-In the song, the narrator (Smokey Robinson) describes how if he feels that if his first attempt at trying to show his lover affection was not good enough, then he'd try something new to keep their love alive:
+In 1982, Robinson re-recorded the track with a more contemporary arrangement for his album Yes It's You Lady.
+In the song, the narrator says that if his first attempts at trying to show his lover affection are not good enough, he will try something new to keep their love alive.

-I will build you a castle with a tower so high it reaches the Moon.
-I'll gather melodies from birdies that fly and compose you a tune.
-Give you lovin' warm as Mama's oven, and if that don't do, then I'll try something new.
+Composition and recording

+Smokey Robinson wrote "I'll Try Something New" on a popcorn box while watching a baseball game at Tiger Stadium, which his wife and fellow Miracles member Claudette said was typical of how song ideas would come to him in unexpected places.

-The Miracles issued the original version of the song in 1962, and with wife and fellow Miracles member Claudette's voice clearly audible in the chorus (hey Venus...).
-Smokey and Motown founder Berry Gordy produced the song with an Oriental feel to it, with unusually lush-for-the-period orchestration and sweeping strings, showcasing The Miracles' harmonies and Robinson's production style.
+There is no record of the recording date for the song.
+Smokey and Motown founder Berry Gordy produced the song with an Oriental feel to it, with unusually lush-for-the-period orchestration and harp, signaling the dreamlike, romantic tone of the lyrics.
+During the second verse Claudette's background voice references the 1959 Frankie Avalon hit "Venus" ("Hey Venus...").
+Motown issued the original version of "I'll Try Something New" as a single on April 9, 1962.
+A few months later, it was included on the album I'll Try Something New.

-The Miracles' original version peaked number 39 on the Billboard Hot 100 In 1982.
-Twelve years after going solo, Robinson re-recorded the track with a more contemporary arrangement for his hit album "Yes It's You Lady."